Specialties

 - Atherosclerosis and Arteriosclerosis - General

-- Learn basic physiology about lipids, particularly chylomicrons, cholesterol, VLDL, HDL (CR3)
+- Learn basic biochemistry about lipids, particularly chylomicrons, cholesterol, VLDL, HDL (CR3)

 - Describe the relationship between lipoprotein concentrations, atheroma and cardiovascular risk (CR3)